 We offer two options.
 In many races, each racer pays a registration fee to Racery, with no fee to the company or charity sponsoring the race.
 In other races, the race sponsor buys pays for racer entries up front.
 There's no fee on donations in either case.

-Racery's fee covers all our technology (both fitness and fundraising functionalities), racer bling, racer support, and our advice on best practices based on six years of experience with other fundraising races.
-In larger prepaid races, the fee also covers additional features and service.
-Lots more on this in the second half of this summary of our virtual race features and fees.
+Racery's per race fee fee covers all our technology (both fitness and fundraising functionalities), racer bling, racer support, and our advice on best practices based on six years of experience with other fundraising races.
+See a list of our per racer fees here.
+In larger prepaid races (tiers here), the fee also covers additional features and service.

 No!
 If your organization prepays $10,000 in racer fees for a one month charity race, you'll get 1,000 free racer entries AND the various premium features and enhanced branding that go with that level of prepay.